bedlik99/EquestrianClubService/README.md

 Application is working on local machine.
 Port 8080. --> localhost:8080.
 H2 Database is used - it runs in <b>client-server mode</b>.
 Read more here: https://www.tutorialspoint.com/h2_database/h2_database_introduction.htm

-You do not need sql workbenches or data developer applications.
+You do not need sql workbenches or data developer applications. <br>
 You do not need to create connection with used database and change URLs so it should work on your local machine.

 <h2>Command to run application - jar file: </h2>